Heroh396/heroh396.github.io/life/_posts/2019-01-13-Best-epic-moment-in-anime-Sword-art-Online.md

 ---
 layout: post
 title:  Best epic moment in anime: Sword Art Online
 date:   2019-01-13 15:13
 teaser: I want to share you my best epic moment in anime.
 It is the fighting bettwen Kirito-kun and The Gleam Eyes.
 You can watch this moment as attached full HD video.
-image:  ../../imgs/life/anime/kirito_and_asuna.jpg
+image:  /imgs/life/anime/kirito_and_asuna.jpg
 author: heroh396
 comments: true
-redirect_from:
 shortUrl:
 ---

 Hi everyone. today I want to share with you about my life.